WV Local Technical Assistance Program

 PROBLEM

-Berm (Shoulder) maintenance has three particular safety hazards including moving traffic around the operation, moving equipment inside the work area, and lots of dust.
+Berm (shoulder) maintenance presents three primary safety hazards: moving traffic around the operation, moving equipment within the work area and excessive dust.

 WHAT WE CAN ALL DO

-Material that is used to restore the berm is usually loaded from stockpiles in a yard.
-Once the truck is in position for loading, drivers should remain in the cab until the loading operation is completed.
+Material used to restore the berm is typically loaded from stockpiles in a yard.
+Once the truck is positioned for loading, drivers should remain in the cab until loading is complete.

-When you first arrive at the worksite, review your traffic control plans to make sure drivers can move around the operation without becoming confused.
+When arriving at the work site, review traffic control plans to ensure drivers can move through the area without confusion.

-Berming equipment operators need to exercise caution and stay alert at all times by watching out for workers on the ground and the movement of traffic.
+Berming equipment operators must remain alert at all times, watching for workers on the ground and monitoring traffic movement around the operation.

-Be aware and alert of overhead clearances, especially if there are power lines, bridges, or trees along the route.
+Be aware of overhead clearances, especially near power lines, bridges and trees along the route.